codingseb/ExpressionEvaluator/README.md

 ExpressionEvaluator evaluator = new ExpressionEvaluator();
 evaluator.ScriptEvaluate(evaluator.RemoveComments(scriptWithComments));
 ```
-It remove line comments // and blocks comments /* ... */
+It remove line comments // and blocks comments /* ... */ but keep them in strings

 ## Namespaces and types
 By default the following list of namespaces are available :